 Whether it's a salesperson, frenemy, or someone you just need a digital break from for a bit, Apple lets you limit the communication received from the outside world.
 If you have people or unknown, annoying numbers that you'd prefer not to see messages or receive phone and Facetime calls from, follow the instructions below.

 Block someone from calling or texting you one of two ways:

-- To block someone who has been added to your phone's Contacts, go to Settings > Phone > Blocked > Add New.
+- To block someone who has been added to your phone's Contacts, go to Settings > Phone > Call Blocking and Identification > Block Contact.
 The All Contacts window will appear where you can scroll through names to then tap the name of the contact you'd like to block.
 You'll be taken back to the Blocked window with the name added to the list of blocked contacts.

 From Settings, contacts can also be blocked selecting either Messages or Facetime, and then following the above instructions.